baku89/GLSLRenderer/README.md

 [Download](https://github.com/baku89/GLSLRenderer/releases)

+**NOTE: The binary in the release page appears not to work because of FFmpeg dependency.
+Please re-compile it in your own environment to run.**

 ## About

 GLSL Rendering tool for video production use.
 The app can export GLSL image using FFmpeg with more detailed composition settings such like duration, size, and fps.
+This is compiled with [openFrameworks v0.9.8](http://openframeworks.cc/).

 Develped by [Baku Hashimoto](http://baku89.com)